home-assistant/companion.home-assistant/docs/apple-watch/apple-watch.md

 ## Manual Sync Procedure
 <!-- Added by request, probably remove or rewrite this later -->
 By default the app will sync your complications every 30 minutes although the first update after creating a complication may take longer.
-There is a temporary way to manually sync, instructions below.
+To try and force a manual sync, follow these steps:

 1. In the Home Assistant Companion app, navigate to App Configuration -> Apple Watch and stay on that screen.
 2. Now launch the Home Assistant Apple Watch app.